Home

 These reading lesson plans will help you teach your students about the cause and effect relationships in stories.
 For this project, students write the causes in the tree's branches and the effects in the tree's leaves.

-Cause and Effect Tree Reading and Writing Fun Student Book Report Project
+Example of Cause and Effect Tree Book Report Project

 Traditionally, requiring students to write about the cause and effect relationships that are in a book is a task that most students find quite boring.
 By using this uniquely shaped Cause and Effect Tree Book Report Project, your students will be branching out to write about these elements of their books.